python-trio/trio-asyncio/docs/source/usage.rst

             await aio_as_trio(ctx.delay)(2)
     trio_asyncio.run(trio_ctx)

-As you can see, while :func:`aio_as_trio` trio-izes the actual context, it doesn't know about the context's methods.
+As you can see, while :func:`trio_asyncio.aio_as_trio` trio-izes the actual context, it doesn't know about the context's methods.
 You still need to treat them as :mod:`asyncio` methods and wrap them appropriately when you call them.

 Note that *creating* the async context handler is not itself an asynchronous process, i.e. ``AsyncCtx.__init__`` is a normal